morphyyyy/M20PlaybookEditor/README.md

 -
 The Route Visualizer tool exists in the tools menu and currently only works with the provided csv.
 It can draw and save routes one at a time, or save more than one route by selecting multiple groups of ID steps and selecting save all from the menu.

+# v1.21 - Code 58 and PLYL search

+Search for Code 58 copies all code 58 data to clipboard in csv format PLYL Search looks for matching PLYL id and loadds the play if it exists

+Supports Copy/Paste to Custom Playbook Editor

 # v1.20 - Copy Entire Play to Team Playbook Editor

 Supports Copy/Paste to Custom Playbook Editor